sonargraph/sonargraph-build-batch/README.md

 # sonargraph-build-batch
-This code demonstrates how Sonargraph-Build, the headless version of [Sonargraph](https://www.hello2morrow.com/) can be executed for a series of different versions of a system.
+This code demonstrates how Sonargraph-Build, the headless version of [Sonargraph](https://www.hello2morrow.com/), can be executed for a series of different versions of a system.
-The generated XML reports and snapshots are persisted to disk and uploaded to an instance of Sonargraph-Enterprise, where graphs are displayed for metrics.
+The generated XML reports and snapshots are persisted to disk and uploaded to an instance of [Sonargraph-Enterprise](https://www.hello2morrow.com/products/sonargraph/enterprise), a repository of analysis results, where metric trends are displayed as graphs.

 Of course, this analysis could also be implemented as a batch script.
 But debugging and error handling is so much easier using a proper programming language...